As a foster carer you can make a positive difference to a child's life

-Samaritans provide foster care in Newcastle, the Central Coast and Mudgee through our Permanency Support Program.
+Samaritans provides foster care in Newcastle, the Central Coast and Mudgee through our Permanency Support Program.

-Samaritans provide foster care in Newcastle, the Central Coast, Mudgee and regional NSW.
-Foster carers provide a safe and nurturing environment for children and young people who are not able to live with their family.
+Carers provide a safe and nurturing environment for children and young people until they are able to return to their family.

-Some children and young people are in need of care for a few days, others for months and others stay in care with their foster family until they turn 18.
+Some children and young people are in need of care for a few days, others for months and others stay with their foster carers into adulthood.

 What is Foster Care?

-The full roll out of the Permanency Support Program from July 2018 is one is one of the most significant changes made to the NSW child protection and out of home care systems in decades.
-The program is a government and sector-wide reform to child protection and foster care practice and culture and supports the safety, well-being and positive life outcomes for children and young people in the child protection system in NSW.
+The full roll out of the Permanency Support Program from July 2018 is one is one of the most significant changes made to the NSW child protection and foster care systems in decades.
+The program is a government and sector-wide reform to child protection and out of home care practice and culture and supports the safety, well-being and positive life outcomes for children and young people in the child protection system in NSW.

-Foster carers come from all walks of life, single, in a relationship, working, studying or retired – what they have in common is that they believe every child and young person deserves a loving supporting home and want to contribute to our community achieving this.
+Carers come from all walks of life, single, in a relationship, working, studying or retired – what they have in common is that they believe every child and young person deserves a loving supporting home and connections to their family and want to contribute to our community achieving this.

 All our carers receive financial assistance, ongoing training and support is available 24/7 from our team and our on call service.